hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 ## Command line interface

 ### Running Oncoanalyser
-We use the `nextflow run` command to run the Oncoanalyser.
-Below is an example that covers some useful arguments.
+We use the `nextflow run` command to run the Oncoanalyser:
-[Nextflow-specific arguments](https://www.nextflow.io/docs/latest/reference/cli.html) have a single hyphen (`-`) while Oncoanalyser-specific arguments have two hyphens (`--`).

 ```shell
 nextflow run nf-core/oncoanalyser \